 Cataract surgery is a very successful operation.
 Over three million people have this procedure every year and 95% have a successful result.
 As with any surgical procedure, complications can occur during or after surgery, and some are severe enough to limit vision.
 But in most cases, vision, as well as quality of life, improves.

 Drs.
-Fagadau, Hawk and Swanson perform no-stitch cataract surgery at Park Central Surgical Center, usually under local anesthesia on an outpatient basis.
+Fagadau and Hawk perform no-stitch cataract surgery at Park Central Surgical Center, usually under local anesthesia on an outpatient basis.
 The clouded lens is dissolved using a high frequency ultrasound (phaco-emulsification) and removed with a small incision.
 An artificial lens, called an intraocular lens, is implanted and rehabilitation is generally rapid.

 It takes a few weeks for the eye to heal completely, but the patient is able to return to normal activity very soon after surgery.